chihangs/IMDB/README.md

 This task is interesting as it has potential to generalize to other domains, not just movie reviews.
 As an extra task, to test the generalization ability, a small dataset of 100 restaurant reviews is collected from opentable.com, also removing those with middle ratings.

+Model parameter files are too large to upload to the folder "para"